 Amica Insurance is the oldest insurer of automobiles in the country, having been around since 1907.
-It is headquartered in Rhode Island.
+The company is headquartered in Rhode Island.
 In addition to automobile insurance, Amica offers home and life insurance policies.

 For whatever reason, Amica does not have much market share in Maryland, ranking 32nd among private automobile insurance companies with a market share of 0.40% and $14,811,185 in premiums.
 Our law firm's experience would indicate either that Amica has some great drivers - which I think might be true - or that the Maryland Report overstates their market share.
 Of the literally thousands of car and truck accident claims we have handled in the last 10 years, our records only reflect 12 Amica cases.Amica's Operating Territory